 For some, this choice is a straight one between liveaboards and resorts.
 Belize liveaboards have the obvious benefit of being able to visit a wider area and allow you to be on top of the sites rather than have to take boat rides from the resort.
 Some people prefer to be stationed on dry land and to dive the best sites within reach from a dive resort.

 The liveaboards allow you to make several dives at each of Turneffe Reef and Lighthouse Reef.
-Otherwise you can choose a resort in either of these atolls or in Ambergris Caye where the focus is more on local dive sites.
+Otherwise you can choose a resort at Turneffe or in Ambergris Caye where the focus is more on local dive sites.

 Belize can be dived year round.
 February and March represent the driest months.
 March to June experiences occasional rainfall and August to October, "the wet season", represents the more likely period for hurricanes.
 Visibility remains constant year-round away from the mainland shore.

 August to October tend to be the months with the warmest water temperatures at around 28 or 29°C. Even at the lower end of the annual water temperature range, Belize is very much a warm water destination.
 The temperature rarely dips below 26°C even around the cooler months of January and February.
 Seldom would you need more than a shortie and many scuba divers choose not to use an exposure suit at all during the warmer months.
 Air temperatures remain relatively constant around the 27°C mark.

 Surface conditions can become more choppy in the dry season although this is usually restricted to the more exposed dive sites further from shore.
 It is possible that some of the more exposed sites might be off limits during this time.